-From Figure 1 we can see that each node of the tree is mapped into a set, where child nodes become proper subsets of the set created from the parent node.
+From Figure 1 (b) we can see that each node of the tree is mapped into a set, where child nodes become proper subsets of the set created from the parent node.
 Every set is subset of at least of one set; the set corresponding to the tree root is the only set without any supersets and every set in the hierarchy is subset of the root set.
 The external nodes are sets with no subsets.
 The tree structure is maintained thanks to the nested organization and the relationships between the sets are expressed by the set inclusion order.
 Even the disjunction between two sets brings information; indeed, the disjunction of two sets means that these belong to two different branches of the same tree.

 The second data model is the Inverse Nested Set Model (INS-M).
 We can say that a tree is mapped into the INS-M transforming each node into a set, where each parent node becomes a subset of the sets created from its children.
 The set created from the tree's root is the only set with no subsets and the root set is a proper subset of all the sets in the hierarchy.
 The leaves are the sets with no supersets and they are sets containing all the sets created from the nodes composing tree path from a leaf to the root.
 An important aspect of INS-M is that the intersection of every couple of sets obtained from two nodes is always a set representing a node in the tree.
 The intersection of all the sets in the INS-M is the set mapped from the root of the tree.
-Fig. 2 shows the organization of nested sets created from the branch of a tree.